 Training and Education

-UNLV is committed to excellence in education, research and patient care.
-In addition to offering an excellent curriculum, the UNLV School of Dental Medicine also provides quality, low cost dental services to Southern Nevadans.
+UNLV is committed to excellence in education, empirically-based research, and patient-care.
+In addition to offering a distinguished curriculum, the UNLV School of Dental Medicine (UNLV SDM) also provides quality, low-cost dental services to Southern Nevadans.

-- Provide excellence in patient-centered clinical care, patient education and statewide community outreach programs
+- Provide excellence in patient-centered clinical care initiatives, offer relevant patient education, and support statewide community outreach programs.

-- Implement a progressive and innovative curriculum integrating biomedical, behavioral, and clinical sciences to ensure competent, contemporary oral health care providers.
+- Implement a progressive and innovative curriculum that integrates biomedical, behavioral, and clinical sciences to promote competent, up-to-date oral health care providers.

-- Provide an environment conducive to scholarly activities and collaborative research.
+- Maintain an environment that supports scholarly activities and collaborative research.

-- Cultivate a diverse faculty of excellence through a program of professional academic opportunities, internal development, recruitment and retention.
+- Cultivate a diverse faculty of excellence through programs that offer professional academic opportunities, internal development courses, and focuses on recruitment and retention.